-That said, I feel this chapter could (and should) have been a lot longer and included close-ups and commentary on a selection of the collectible relics found in the game.
+That said, I feel this chapter could (and should) have been a lot longer and included close-ups and commentary on a selection of the collectable relics found in the game.
 Perhaps there was a conscious decision not to include these in the book, possibly to avoid spoilers or to save them for inclusion in another book.

-Whatever the reason, the book could really have benefitted from devoting several more pages to in-game art and relics.
+Whatever the reason, the book could really have benefited from devoting several more pages to in-game art and relics.
 But I guess this gives me more incentive to work on some new Arte-Factual articles for this site. 😉

 Chapter 3: Locations

 Consisting of over 100 pages, the third and final chapter, “Locations”, is a testament to the excruciating detail and countless man-hours that went into designing the environments and ancient spaces that Lara explores in Rise of the Tomb Raider.
 It’s without a doubt my favourite chapter and it’s not hard to see why.

 A Tomb Raider game would be nothing without its exotic locales and atmospheric tombs and the Rise development team were well aware of this when they began working on the game.
 Reading through the commentary, it’s clear that a lot of research went into choosing historically-significant settings for Lara’s latest adventure and bringing them to life on screen.

 The section on Syria and the Prophet’s Tomb could have been expanded further (there was a noticeable lack of art depicting the tomb’s picturesque inner sanctum) but this chapter is jam-packed with storyboard illustrations, lighting concepts, sketches, art spreads, and close-ups of some of the statues and other background art seen in the game.